webmin/webmin.com/content/virtualmin.md

 Virtualmin can also create a Webmin user for each virtual server, who is restricted to managing just his domain and its files.
 Webmin's existing module access control features are used, and are set up automatically to limit the user appropriately.
 These server administrators can also manage the mailboxes and mail aliases in their domain, via a web interface that is part of the module.

-## Licence
+## License

 Two versions of Virtualmin exist, under separate licenses:

 * **Virtualmin GPL**
     This is the freely downloadable version, licensed under the GPL.
 It is under active development, but does not contain all of the features of the Pro version.
 * **Virtualmin Pro**
-    This is the commerical version that you have to pay for.
+    This is the commercial version that you have to pay for.
 It includes [numerous features](https://www.virtualmin.com/professional/) not in the GPL version:

     - 60+ installable scripts (Django, Drupal, Ghost, Grav, ionCube, Joomla, Magento, Matomo, Mautic, MediaWiki, Moodle, MyBB, Nextcloud, Node.js, phpBB, TikiWiki and many other)
     - Reseller accounts